douglangille/darkling-whim/_posts/2016-02-08-another-z-in-the-fourth-wall.md

   teaser: /assets/images/crime-64067_640.jpg
 title: Another Z in the Fourth Wall
 categories:
-  - Haley
+  - writings
-tags:
+tags: [flash-fiction, horror, haley]
-  - Horror
 ---

 Eddie's fist connected with a satisfying crunch and Haley couldn't keep from smiling.
 The zombie's newly-detached lower jaw sailed through the air, flicking bits of rot as it spun, ricocheted off a bench and finally splattered flatly on the stylishly overpriced industrial carpet.
 She instinctively held her breath and closed her eyes, remembering that kid who swallowed some zombie meat and bam: Insta-Z.

 It really wasn't the best time to close one's eyes.
 Haley and Eddie were back-to-back in the waiting room of suburbia's most suburban medical clinic.
 The mission should have been easy: in-and-out, scoring some meds.
 Penicillin.
 Naproxen.
 Whatever.